 "He is not here, for He has risen, just as He said.
 Come, see the place where He was lying.Matthew 28:6(NASB)

-When the women came, early in the morning to anoint the body of Christ they found that the stone was rolled away.
+When the women came early in the morning to anoint the body of Christ, they found that the stone was rolled away.
 The stone was not rolled away to let Christ come out.
-It was rolled back by the two men in white, to allow the world to enter, and to see the empty tomb, and to wonder at the precious truth that: "Christ is risen from the dead".
+It was rolled back by the two men in white to allow the world to enter, to see the empty tomb, and to wonder at the precious truth that, "Christ is risen from the dead."

-There was a literal tomb where the body was placed, and there was an empty grave where Christ once laid.
-But now He is risen, ascended and glorified... and He has the power to save to the uttermost, all who come to Him in faith.
+There was a literal tomb where the body was placed and there was an empty grave where Christ once laid.
+But now He is risen, ascended, and glorified... and He has the power to save to the uttermost all who come to Him in faith.
 Resurrection means to rise from the dead, never again to die.
-Death has no more dominion over Christ, and He had become the firstborn from the dead, paving the way for the bodily resurrection and everlasting life for all who believe in Him by grace through faith.
+Death has no more dominion over Christ, and He is the firstborn from the dead, paving the way for the bodily resurrection and everlasting life for all who believe in Him by grace through faith.

 It is His sacrificial death and glorious resurrection in which we place our faith, and those who have trusted Christ as Saviour, have been given the indwelling Holy Spirit as God's guarantee that they will also receive a resurrection body.
 Let us have this confidence in Christ today, for His resurrection identified Jesus of Nazareth as the Son of God.